ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Some additional resources and ideas
-More implemented ideas can be found on [Awesome IPFS](https://awesome.ipfs.io/).
+*More implemented ideas can be found on [Awesome IPFS](https://awesome.ipfs.io/).*

 ## Non-implemented use cases

-Here is a non-exhaustive list of use cases that were not implemented yet.
+*Here is a non-exhaustive list of use cases that were not implemented yet.
 Pick up the challenge yourself or follow your own idea!
-If you want to discuss your idea or have some problems, head to [the IPFS forum](https://discuss.ipfs.io) or https://ipfs.io/help/ .
+If you want to discuss your idea or have some problems, head to [the IPFS forum](https://discuss.ipfs.io) or [the IPFS help page](https://ipfs.io/help/) .*

 - [Coordinate activists groups without fear from censorship](https://discuss.ipfs.io/t/building-a-secure-activist-membership-management-tool-on-ipfs/5702/3)
 - [Manage the knowledge of the whole world](https://www.underlay.org/)